-- MESA Bluetooth is capable of detecting all Bluetooth versions - But, devices (≥4.0) that are paired and encrypted will not be detected
+- MESA Bluetooth is capable of detecting all Bluetooth versions - Note: Devices that are v4.0 or greater that are paired and encrypted will not be detected

-Similar to Wi-Fi mode the Bluetooth mode lists device addresses, names, and power levels.
-If you select a table entry, the MESA will stop scanning the spectrum for new Bluetooth devices and will only scan the selected device.
-The MESA will display a power bar on the right.
+Similar to Wi-Fi mode, Bluetooth mode lists device addresses, names and power levels.
+If you select a table entry, MESA 2.0 will stop scanning the spectrum for new Bluetooth devices and will only scan the selected device.
+In the bar graph to the right of the Bluetooth device list, MESA 2.0 will display the power level of the currently selected device.
 To return back to scanning for new devices, tap the selected device again in the list to deselect it.

-When viewing the display, notice that there is a Mode: Standard button in the upper right-hand corner.
+When viewing the display, notice there is a Mode: Standard button in the upper right-hand corner.
 Press this button once and it will change to Mode: Low Energy and begin scanning for Bluetooth LE devices.
 Press the button again and it will change to Mode: Both and begin scanning for both Bluetooth Standard & Bluetooth LE devices.